barbudangabriel-gif/Flowmind/STRATEGY_MODULES_ARCHITECTURE.md

 ## Clarifications

 1. **Investment Scoring** is a STOCKS tool, NOT an options module
-2. **Smart Rebalancing** is a PORTFOLIO tool, NOT a strategy module
+2. **Smart Rebalancing** is a MINDFOLIO tool, NOT a strategy module
 3. **Options Analytics** is a HUB containing:
  - Builder (manual)
  - Optimize (AI suggestions)